HIE & Claims Clearinghouse Integration

 Legacy system hangover, stressed resources and impatient customers are a cry for moving to a modern architecture and integration solution.
 Learn how a Healthcare Claims Clearinghouse and HIE challenged its new integration solution to re-engineer and transition its claims processing architecture in record time with no disruption to existing connections or increase in resources.
 A small internal team armed with the new tools and PilotFish support met every challenge.
-With newfound agility, the organization has responded easily to growth and increased transaction volumes.
+As a result, with newfound agility, the organization has responded efficiently to growth and increased transaction volumes.

 The client is a clearinghouse for healthcare claims data and a Health Information Exchange (HIE) for the communication of clinical data.
-It provides a secure gateway for the electronic exchange of data and serves large healthcare networks and private practices.
+It provides a secure gateway for the electronic exchange of data and serves large healthcare networks as well as private practices.
 The client connects to over 4,000 payers nationwide, ensuring that transactions are timely and secure.

-The client was struggling with an outdated, unstable infrastructure for the movement, validation and manipulation of millions of ANSI X.12 HIPAA claims files.
+The client struggled with an outdated, unstable infrastructure for the movement, validation, and manipulation of millions of ASC X12 HIPAA claims files.
 Their existing solution was based on a combination of a large commercial vendor’s ETL software and their own homegrown technology.
-The new solution needed to replace a legacy system, but still needed to retain the old connection functionality with the legacy system.
+The new solution needed to replace a legacy system but still needed to retain the old connection functionality with the legacy system.
 The legacy system was notoriously difficult to troubleshoot and prone to failure.
 It was too rigid to easily build new features with as well.
 Attempting to keep up with evolving new standards and technologies had become impractical.
 Due to the burden of maintaining the old system, the team also did not have the bandwidth to react in a timely manner to data editing and validation requests from their client base.
-This resulted in mounting frustration from both their user community and internal management team.
+This resulted in mounting frustration from both their user community and the internal management team.

 After vetting the PilotFish solution, the client engaged PilotFish in a Proof of Concept (POC).
 The POC consisted of a 4-day onsite engagement.
-During this time, a PilotFish team consisting of two Senior Solutions Architects worked with a small group of experienced members of the client staff to prototype a new claims processing architecture.
-In just a few days the team quickly constructed a framework capable of handling the connectivity, data manipulation and data validation required to effectively replace and enhance the legacy implementation.
+During this time, a Pilotfish team (comprised of two Senior Solutions Architects) worked with a small group of experienced client staff members to prototype a new claim processing architecture.
+In just a few days, the team quickly constructed a framework capable of handling the connectivity, data manipulation and data validation required to effectively replace and enhance the legacy implementation.

 With the Phase I implementation of the PilotFish integration middleware, the client has already seen dramatic gains in the manageability and flexibility of their trading partner communications.
-These technical benefits have been coupled by improvements in team productivity.
-This is allowing the organization to deliver better, more personalized and reliable service to their large constituency.
+These technical benefits have been coupled with improvements in team productivity.
+This allows the organization to deliver better, more personalized and reliable service to their large constituency.

-The flexible EDI-to-XML and XML-to-EDI transformation technology embedded in the PilotFish solution has allowed the client to dramatically facilitate the design and implementation of solutions to edit and validate customer data when connecting to new endpoints.
+The flexible EDI to XML and XML to EDI transformation technology embedded in the PilotFish solution have allowed the client to dramatically facilitate the design and implementation of solutions to edit and validate customer data when connecting to new endpoints.
 In turn, this has significantly reduced the time required to onboard new customers and trading partners.
-The system performance and increased operational visibility of the PilotFish eiPlatform has measurably improved client uptime while reducing the man hours required for day-to-day system maintenance and monitoring.
+The system performance and increased operational visibility of the PilotFish eiPlatform have measurably improved client uptime while reducing the man-hours required for day-to-day system maintenance and monitoring.

-To further reduce resource requirements, the client may elect to implement another product in the PilotFish suite, the eiPortal.
-By implementing the eiPortal the client can offer their trading partners a complete self-service facility that automates not only the distribution of interface requirements, but also enables complete message testing and validation prior to customers going live.
-The eiPortal can be custom configured to define an organization’s data formats, communication methods and validation rules required for electronic data exchange with their trading partners.
-Trading partners may use the eiPortal to send asynchronous follow-up messages into their system to test and verify the flow of inbound transactions.
+To further reduce resource requirements, the client may elect to implement another product in the PilotFish suite, the eiTestBed.
+By implementing the eiTestBed, the client can offer their trading partners a complete self-service facility that automates not only the distribution of interface requirements but also enables complete message testing and validation prior to customers going live.
+The eiTestBed can be custom configured to define an organization’s data formats, communication methods and validation rules required for electronic data exchange with their trading partners.
+Trading partners may use the eiTestBed to send asynchronous follow-up messages into their system to test and verify the flow of inbound transactions.

-With the eiPortal, once satisfied with self-testing, the trading partner need only contact the organization’s technical representative for final integration testing and production deployment.
-By leverage the eiPortal, the client will be able to dramatically reduce their resource requirements and costs while onboarding more trading partners and managing increasing transaction volumes.
+With the eiTestBed, once satisfied with self-testing, the trading partner need only contact the organization’s technical representative for final integration testing and production deployment.
+By leveraging the eiTestBed, the client will be able to dramatically reduce their resource requirements and costs while onboarding more trading partners and managing increasing transaction volumes.

 HL7 is the registered trademark of Health Level Seven International.